ibm-cloud-docs/ibm-cloud-provider-for-terraform/about.md

   years: 2017, 2025
 lastupdated: "2025-05-27"

-keywords: Terraform on IBM Cloud, configuration files, resources, what is Terraform on IBM Cloud, automation, automate
+keywords: Terraform on IBM Cloud, Infrastructure as code, resources, what is Terraform on IBM Cloud, automation, automate, IaC

 subcollection: ibm-cloud-provider-for-terraform